A Guide to addiction

 Addiction can be managed and overcome with participation in a recovery and rehabilitation programme.
 Addiction treatment includes professional support and therapy.
 Treatment starts with a detox (unless you are being treated for behavioural addictions such as gambling) and entry into a therapeutic environment.
 To pursue the journey to sobriety, requires participation in the relevant support programme.

 Residential Addiction Treatment

 A residential addiction treatment centre is designed to introduce clients to a welcoming, caring, and home-like environment with access to round the clock treatment.
 Individuals will first be required to undergo a detox in which the presence of drugs or alcohol is cleared from the body.
 To support withdrawal symptoms and protect against relapse, a residential addiction treatment encourages participation in individual therapy, group therapy, and structured activities from morning to evening.

-Therapies are delivered by experienced, certified, and professional practitioners.
+Therapies are delivered by experienced, certified, and professional therapists.
 Each approach is tailored to the nature of the substance dependence.
 Along with in-house therapy, clients are introduced to an aftercare programme in which essential skills are introduced and support provided outside of the residential addiction treatment.
 Aftercare is an essential part of overcoming addiction because it helps reduce the occurrence of a relapse.
 Aftercare programmes are offered outside of residential rehabilitation.
 It provides a supportive resource for those who may feel vulnerable or continue to learn how to cope with life’s challenges and stressful events.

 It is important that individuals who are seeking treatment for drug and alcohol addiction are advised on a detox programme prior to pursuing a rehabilitation service.
 A detox ensures that any intoxicating or mind-altering effects induced by the substance in the body are removed.
 It also helps those managing an addiction, start their sober journey free of any drugs or alcohol.
 Detox can also be managed in home but under the supervision and medical guidance of a GP.
 The purpose is to mitigate the risks and encourage the well-being of persons who are substance dependent.